Code-Institute-Submissions/serendipity/README.md

 ## First Time Visitor Goals;

 1. As a first time visitor, I want to straight away see that it is a site for a Bed & Breakfast.
 2. As a first time visitor, I want to easily navigate throughout the site for relevant information.
-3. As a first time visitor I want all the buttons and links to take me to the appropriate section.
+3. As a first time visitor, I want all the buttons and links to take me to the appropriate section.
-4. As a first time visitor I want the images to load quickly for convenience.
+4. As a first time visitor, I want the images to load quickly for convenience.

 # Returning/Frequent Visitor goals;

-- As a returning visitor I want to quickly see if there is any special offers on that I just can't miss out on.
+- As a returning visitor I want to quickly see if there is any special offers on that I shouldn't miss.
 - As a returning visitor I can easily find the contact information.

 Wireframe [View](https://carrozw.github.io/serendipity/assets/pdf/wireframe-serendipity.pdf)